tallenintegsys/dedup/README.md

 This is a bit of a mess right now- it's a hodgepodge of C and C++ (mostly containers) as it is partially an effort to gain as much proficiency with C++ containers as I have with Java containers.
 The Dia diagram is a bit of a hack too, it's half class diagram half E-R (think SQL) diagram because SQL RDBMSs (MySQL, Postgress, Oracle etc) are what I'm used to.

-Compiler note: I'm using gcc built from source, I think it compiles okay on more pedestrian compilers but I'm not really checking.
+Compiler note: I'm using gcc built from source, It compiles okay on more pedestrian compilers because I have to recompile on one of my file servers to test.
 I figure by the time this sees the light of day gcc 8 will be more mainstream and I was toying with some experimental C++ stuff.
-Also I am using some C++17 (okay, technically C++1z) stuff...
+I have stopped using C++17 (okay, technically C++1z) stuff for now...

 here is an excerpt of gcc -v
 COLLECT_GCC=gcc